killerducky/learn-to-play-go.github.io/content/puzzles/reward2.md

 **Still here, huh.
 Did you ask yourself why?**

 I wondered once myself.
 Still have no real idea :D. Is it fun?
 Sometimes.
-Other times it is painfull.
+Other times it is painful.
 Constantly reminds us about our blatant imperfection.
 Certainly a humbling experience.
 But the people are kind.
 Friends in suffering maybe.
 And the top is not even in sight.

 And now that computers have shown us that there is a level of play even beyond what we imagined?
 You can safely assume that the top will be hidden in clouds forever.
 And yet we keep climbing.